felixsteghofer/homeassistant_custom_components/README.md

 …
 ```

 At the moment, all configured and activated cameras (in state, `Record` or `Watch-only`, see https://shinobi.video/docs/settings) are fetched and added to Home Assistant as `MjpegCamera`.
-Please note that I couldn't get the actual Mjpeg stream to work in general using other software so this is also not working in HA for now.
-The preview with still images is working perfectly though.

 No additional packages have to be installed.

 ## TODO

-- get the (mjpeg-) stream to work, also figure out which camera platform is working best for this (Shinobi allows to switch between different stream output configs)
+- figure out which camera platform is working best for this (Shinobi allows to switch between different stream output configs)
-- allow filtering of which monitors/cams to add to HA
 - add movement detection as (binary?) sensors
 - add ptz control (as switches?
 I have not yet seen a good solution in HA, anybody who can help please drop some lines)
 - …